Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The IPX7 water resistance rating of the Fenix CL30R makes it one of the toughest lanterns in our review; (photo/Nick Belcaster)

-First, consider that many gas lanterns will still require the use of a glass lens to operate.
+First, consider that many gas lanterns still require a glass lens to operate.
 Obviously, these will require some more care, and we recommend utilizing a carrying case for transporting them around.
-The mantles that are used to contain the flame are also fragile, so be mindful of these as well.
+The mantles used to contain the flame are also fragile, so be mindful of these as well.

-When it comes to electric lanterns, many will incorporate some type of rubberized over-molding to guard against bumps and bruises around camp.
-And in terms of water resistance, many lanterns today will be built to resist splashes or brief immersions in water.
+When it comes to electric lanterns, many incorporate some type of rubberized overmolding to guard against bumps and bruises around camp.
+In terms of water resistance, many lanterns today are built to resist splashes or brief immersions in water.

-These are often rated using the Ingress Protection testing standard, which measures both resistance to dust and water.
-A rating of IPX7, for example, relays a resistance to water immersion up to 1 m deep.
+These are often rated using the Ingress Protection testing standard, which measures resistance to dust and water.
+An IPX7 rating, for example, relays resistance to water immersion up to 1 m deep.

 Price & Value